ndejong/terraform-digitalocean-cjdns-node/README.md

 }
 ```

+NB: the required build cycles can take ~10 minutes to complete, do a `tail -f /var/log/cloud-init-output.log`
+to watch the progress - you will recognise when everything is complete by the ascii-art hostname when ssh'ing
+into the host.

 The module provides a range of other input-variables and useful outputs to tweak your digitalocean-droplet as required.

 ## Input Variables - Required